accounts-js/accounts/CONTRIBUTING.md

 4. GitHub now allows auto-squashing of commits in a PR, so no need to rebase your commits before final submission.

+5. Must contain a changeset file describing the changes and affected packages.
+Run `yarn changeset` to generate one.

 ### Submission

 1. From [Getting Started](#getting-started), your work should ideally be in its own feature branch.